Want to see pretty graphs? Log in now!

 At its most general,

 P is an arbitrary Node.js module that exports a function

 test.
-This function is invoked with the name of the file to test and a continuation
+This function is invoked with the name of the file to test; if the predicate holds,

 A slightly more convenient (but less general) way of writing a predicate is to implement a Node.js module exporting a string